 In the keys to orders, groups or subgroups, any surface layer of new material, e.g. fresh alluvium, that is less than 30 cm thick, is not considered as part of the soil for assignment to orders, groups or subgroups, except in the Recent Soils or Raw Soils, or Sulphuric Gley or Recent Gley groups of the Gley Soils.
 A surface layer of new material can be recognised because it will not meet the requirements of the key for any order or group except those specified above.
+Transitional horizons (e.g. AB or A/B horizons) are not included when considering horizon notations in the key unless explicitly stated.

 If any soil has an overthickened A horizon with its base at 45 cm or more from the mineral soil surface and is not mottled within 30 cm of the mineral surface, the key should be entered directly at Recent Soils.

-O. Soils that have horizons that consist of organic soil material (including soils that have skeletal layers in which the matrix of the gravel consists of organic soil material) that within 60 cm of the soil surface are EITHER
+O. Soils that have horizons that consist of organic soil material (including soils that have skeletal layers in which the matrix of the coarse rock fragments consists of organic soil material) that within 60 cm of the soil surface are EITHER